ameliaseptia/ameliaseptia.github.io/about.md

 permalink: /about/
 ---

-want to know all about my campus ? check it out in [UIN SUSKA RIAU](https://uin-suska.ac.id/) and [Sistem Informasi Uin Suska](https://sif.uin-suska.ac.id/)
+want to know all about my campus ? check it in this link [UIN SUSKA RIAU](https://uin-suska.ac.id/) and [Sistem Informasi Uin Suska](https://sif.uin-suska.ac.id/)